creditkarma/thrift-typescript/README.md

 }
 ```

 There is something of a difference between how we want to handle things in TypeScript and how data is going to be sent over the wire.
-Because of this when we generate interfaces for these structs we generate two interfaces for each struct, one is an exact representation of the Thrift, the other is something looser that more represents how the data will be worked with in the TypeScript application source.
+Because of this when we generate interfaces for these structs we generate two interfaces for each struct, one is an exact representation of the Thrift, the other is something looser that provides more flexibility to working with the data in JavaScript.

 The main difference is that fields marked as `i64` can be represented as a `number`, as `string` or an `Int64` object and `binary` can be represented as either a `string` or a `Buffer` object.

+JavaScript traditionally (`bigint` is new and not fully supported yet) does not support 64-bit integers.
+This means we need to wrap the Thrift `i64` type in the `Int64` object to maintain precision.
+In your TypeScript code you may be working with these just as `number` (confident JavaScript's 53-bit precision is good enough for you) or as a `string`.
+These loose types allow you to do that and the generated code will handle the conversions to `Int64` for you.

 Generated TypeScript: